 Multiple users belonging to one group in Linux.
 How to handle shared data.

+Often HPC cluster admins creates users that may belong to certain group, in order to let them have write/read permissions in a specific folder that may belong to the user’s of your group.
 If you would like to use Geomosaic for multiple datasets, you can start reading about the folder organization that we have proposed on our Walkthrough Tutorial.
 Moreover, the optimal scenario would be the possibility to use the already installed conda environments or already download external databases.
 For this purpose, we suggest to change the permission of the corresponding folders where conda environments are installed and external databases were downloaded.

-was created, where we were able to use different accounts, each one with permission to write and reads on that folder.
+As group, we used Geomosaic on our data with a scenario like this, where a master folder called GiovannelliLab was created, where we were able to use different accounts, each one with permission to write and reads on that folder.
 Thus, in order to use conda environments and external databases that we already set up, we changed the corresponding folders permission with

 cd GiovannelliLab/utils/